shupershuff/Diablo2RLoader/README.md

  	- This script also builds an executable called SetText.exe for window renaming, details of which can be seen on [StackOverflow](https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389) and the hash of the built .exe has been whitelisted by Microsoft.
 	- Never take the authors word for it for anything you download.
 That's why this script is full open source if you want to have a skim through to see at what it's doing.

-This is a labour of love for a game I love for what I feel is a pretty good gaming community.<br>
+This is a labour of love, for a game I love, for what I feel is a pretty good gaming community :)<br>
 This Readme is a bit wordy sorry, I've tried to capture all the information that anyone might ever ask for.<br>

 Script Screenshot:<br>